 10 Phedi (4450m / 14599ft)

-Due to the altitude, take the next section of the climb at a leisurely pace, which means we'll have time to admire the magnificent views from this part of the route.
-Once at Phedi, there will be plenty of time to rest and acclimatise to the higher elevations ready for the next part of the climb where we will encounter the Thorung La Pass, the highest point on this Annapurna Explorer.
+Due to the altitude, feel free to take the next section of the climb at a leisurely pace, meaning you'll have time to admire the magnificent views from this part of the route.
+Once at Phedi, there will be plenty of time to rest and acclimatise to the higher elevations ready for the next part of the climb where you will encounter the Thorung La Pass – the highest point on this Annapurna Explorer.
 Trek duration: Approximately 5 hours

 11 Muktinath (3800m / 12467ft)

-Setting off very early to cross the Thorung La Pass (5,416 m), the trail is steep but easy to follow.
-After between four to six hours climbing, reach the Pass's peak, adorned with prayer flags, a traditional stupa (chorten) and stone cairns built by travellers.
+Setting off very early to cross the Thorung La Pass (5416 m), the trail is steep but easy to follow.
+After between 4 to 6 hours climbing, reach the Pass's peak, adorned with prayer flags, a traditional stupa (chorten) and stone cairns built by travellers.
 Stop to admire the stunning views and marvel at how far you've climbed.
 Further along, the trail descends steeply proceeding towards Chabarbu.
-From here on, the trail crosses meadows, drops into a deep ravine, climbs out and follows a wide trail into Muktinath, a pilgrimage site held in great reverence by both Hindu and Buddhist populations.
+From here on, the trail crosses meadows, drops into a deep ravine, climbs out and follows a wide trail into Muktinath – a pilgrimage site held in great reverence by both Hindu and Buddhist populations.
 Trek duration: Approximately 8-9 hours

 12 Jomsom (2800m / 9186ft)

 Veer off the main trekking trail to make a side trip to an ancient village of Purang.
-Further up from the village, continue to take the less frequented route going past another village with a medieval feel to it, Jhong.
-From Jhong, descend to the Jhing Khola (river) following the course which you emerge on to Kagbeni.
-From Kagbeni, there is the option to rejoin the Annapurna circuit route to make a gradual descent to Jomsom or take an optional public bus.
-Total walking time today approximately 7 hours.
+Further up from the village, continue to take the less frequented route going past another village with a medieval feel to it – Jhong.
+From Jhong, descend to the Jhing Khola (river), following the course which you emerge on to Kagbeni.
+From Kagbeni we will hop on a public bus back to Jomsom.
+Trek duration: Approximately 5 hours